Better When You're Gone

-"Better When You're Gone" is a song by French DJ David Guetta, Dutch DJ, record producer and electronic musician Brooks and American pop duo Loote.
+"Better When You're Gone" is a song by French DJ David Guetta, Dutch DJ Brooks, and American pop duo Loote.
 It was released as a single on 8 February 2019 by What a Music.
-The song was written by David Guetta, Ido Zmishlany, Thijs Westbroek, Jackson Foote, Emma Lov Block and Jeremy Dussoliet.
+The song was written by the artists alongside Ido Zmishlany and Jeremy Dussoliet.

 Background

 On 31 January 2019, Guetta posted a teaser for the song on his Twitter account.
 The song is the second collaboration between Guetta and Brooks, after "Like I Do" in 2018.
-Brooks also done a remix of Guetta's track "Sun Goes Down" in 2015.
+Brooks also did a remix of Guetta's track "Sun Goes Down" in 2015.